 Pick this if: you''re a couple in your 40s+, you want the beach and the pool and dinner-in, and you don''t want to hear other people''s playlists from your terrace.

-What it is: The agricultural ward between Old Town and the beach, full of rice paddies, vegetable farms (Trà Quế is here), small canals, and a growing cluster of villa-style stays and co-working cafés.
+What it is: The agricultural ward between Old Town and the beach, full of rice paddies, vegetable farms, small canals, and a growing cluster of villa-style stays and co-working cafés (the famed Trà Quế herb village lies just to the north, in neighbouring Cẩm Hà).

 Best for: Stays of a week or more.
 Remote workers.
 Travellers who want to cycle through rice fields each morning and reach both Old Town (10-15 min cycle) and An Bàng (12-18 min cycle) on their own.